rhventures/react-native-dropdown-selector/Test-DropDown-Selector/README.md

 -   **Remote Path** : default. -> Mine is /

 3. Now in the JSON Representation Tab, copy the **Capabilities** code snippet from *wdio.conf.js* file and paste it.
-4. *platformName* should not be in quotes.* Click save
+4. *platformName* should also be in quotes.* Click save
 4. Your capacity builder should be filled.
 If it is not automatically filled, it must be manually filled.
 4. Now in the capacity builder, make sure all the middle boxes are showing *text*
 5. Save the capability set